corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 ## Download the Corda Helm Chart

-If you have access to Docker Hub, the Corda Helm chart can be downloaded using the following command:
+If you have access to Docker Hub, you can download the Corda Helm chart using the following command:

 ```shell
 helm fetch oci://registry-1.docker.io/corda/corda --version 5.0.0-Fox.1.1